jshaffstall/anvil-practices/README.md

 2. Upgrading those limits requires spending more money on Anvil.
 If your app is such that you don't hit those limits until you're making money, then you're fine.
 If your app is such that you hit those limits early (a storage intensive app, for example), then you may need to upgrade before your revenue supports it.

 3. The process to update the production app involves pulling the development version to your local machine and then pushing it to the production app.

+See this page for an explanation of setting this up with Git: https://anvil.works/docs/how-to/development-production

 ## Open Source Anvil App Engine